GA-SF-ADI/adi-2-resources/week-8-services/40-friday-job-scheduler/labs/google-play-services-lab/readme.md

 - Open [Google Maps](https://developers.google.com/maps/documentation/android-api/intents) to show the user's current location

 **Bonus:**
+- Read the Google Maps link above and load all **restaurants** near your user's current location!
-- Display the map inside of your app rather than opening the Google Maps app
+- Display the map inside of your app rather than opening the Google Maps app.

 #### Starter code